statengeneraal/laws-markdown/verdrag/verdrag/tot/regeling/van/de/walvisvangst/BWBV0005482/README.md

 b)  *Classification of Divisions*  Divisions relating to Southern Hemisphere sperm whales are those waters between the ice-edge and the Equator and between the meridians of longitude listed in Table 3.

-c)  *Geographical boundaries in the North Atlantic*  The geographical boundaries for the fin, minke and sei whale stocks in the North Atlantic are:  *FIN WHALE STOCKS*  NOVA SCOTIA South and West of a line through: 47°N 54°W, 46°N 54°30’W, 46°N 42°W, 20°N 42°W. NEWFOUNDLAND-LABRADOR West of a line through: 75°N 73°30’W, 69°N 59°W, 61°N 59°W 52°20’N 42°W, 46°N 42°W and North of a line through: 46°N 42°W, 46°N 54°30’W, 47°N 54°W. WEST GREENLAND East of a line through: 75°N 73°30’W, 69°N 59°W, 61°N 59°W, 52°20’N 42°W, and West of a line through 52°20’N 42°W, 59°N 42°W, 59°N 44°W, Kap Farvel.
-EAST GREENLAND-ICELAND East of a line through: Kap Farvel (South Greenland), 59°N 44°W, 59°N 42°W, 20°N 42°W and West of a line through: 20°N 18°W, 60°N 18°W, 68°N 3°E, 74°N 3°E, and South of 74°N. NORTH NORWAY North and East of a line through: 74°N 22°W, 74°N 3°E, 68°N 3°E, 67°N 0°, 67°N 14°E. WEST NORWAY-FAROE ISLANDS South of a line through: 67°N 14°E, 67°N 0°, 60°N 18°W, and North of a line through: 61°N 16°W, 61°N 0°, Thyborøn (Western entrance to Limfjorden, Denmark).
-SPAIN-PORTUGAL-BRITISH ISLES South of a line through: Thyborøn (Denmark), 61°N 0°, 61°N 16°W, and East of a line through: 63°N 11°W, 60°N 18°W, 22°N 18°W.  *MINKE WHALE STOCKS*  CANADIAN EAST COAST West of a line through: 75°N 73°30’W, 69°N 59°W, 61°N 59°W, 52°20’N 42°W, 20°N 42°W. CENTRAL East of a line through: Kap Farvel (South Greenland), 59°N 44°W, 59°N 42°W, 20°N 42°W, and West of a line through: 20°N 18°W, 60°N 18°W, 68°N 3°E, 74°N 3°E, and South of 74°N. WEST GREENLAND East of a line through: 75°N 73°30’W, 69°N 59°W, 61°N 59°W 52°20’N 42°W, and West of a line through: 52°20’N 42°W, 59°N 42°W, 59°N 44°W, Kap Farvel.
+c)  *Geographical boundaries in the North Atlantic*  The geographical boundaries for the fin, minke and sei whale stocks in the North Atlantic are:  *FIN WHALE STOCKS*  NOVA SCOTIA South and West of a line through: 47°N 54°W, 46°N 54°30’W, 46°N 42°W, 20°N 42°W. NEWFOUNDLAND-LABRADOR West of a line through: 75°N 73°30’W, 69°N 59°W, 61°N 59°W, 52°20’N 42°W, 46°N 42°W and North of a line through: 46°N 42°W, 46°N 54°30’W, 47°N 54°W. WEST GREENLAND East of a line through: 75°N 73°30’W, 69°N 59°W, 61°N 59°W, 52°20’N 42°W, and West of a line through 52°20’N 42°W, 59°N 42°W, 59°N 44°W, Kap Farvel.
+EAST GREENLAND-ICELAND East of a line through: Kap Farvel (South Greenland), 59°N 44°W, 59°N 42°W, 20°N 42°W, and West of a line through: 20°N 18°W, 60°N 18°W, 68°N 3°E, 74°N 3°E, and South of 74°N. NORTH NORWAY North and East of a line through: 74°N 22°W, 74°N 3°E, 68°N 3°E, 67°N 0°, 67°N 14°E. WEST NORWAY-FAROE ISLANDS South of a line through: 67°N 14°E, 67°N 0°, 60°N 18°W, and North of a line through: 61°N 16°W, 61°N 0°, Thyborøn (Western entrance to Limfjorden, Denmark).
+SPAIN-PORTUGAL-BRITISH ISLES South of a line through: Thyborøn (Denmark), 61°N 0°, 61°N 16°W, and East of a line through: 63°N 11°W, 60°N 18°W, 22°N 18°W.  *MINKE WHALE STOCKS*  CANADIAN EAST COAST West of a line through: 75°N 73°30’W, 69°N 59°W, 61°N 59°W, 52°20’N 42°W, 20°N 42°W. CENTRAL East of a line through: Kap Farvel (South Greenland), 59°N 44°W, 59°N 42°W, 20°N 42°W, and West of a line through: 20°N 18°W, 60°N 18°W, 68°N 3°E, 74°N 3°E, and South of 74°N. WEST GREENLAND East of a line through: 75°N 73°30’W, 69°N 59°W, 61°N 59°W, 52°20’N 42°W, and West of a line through: 52°20’N 42°W, 59°N 42°W, 59°N 44°W, Kap Farvel.
 NORTHEASTERN East of a line through: 20°N 18°W, 60°N 18°W, 68°N 3°E, 74°N 3°E, and North of a line through: 74°N 3°E, 74°N 22°W.  *SEI WHALE STOCKS*  NOVA SCOTIA South and West of a line through: 47°N 54°W, 46°N 54°30’W, 46°N 42°W, 20°N 42°W. ICELAND-DENMARK STRAIT East of a line through: Kap Farvel (South Greenland), 59°N 44°W, 59°N 42°W, 20°N 42°W, and West of a line through: 20°N 18°W, 60°N 18°W, 68°N 3°E, 74°N 3°E, and South of 74°N. EASTERN East of a line through: 20°N 18°W, 60°N 18°W, 68°N 3°E, 74°N 3°E, and North of a line through: 74°N 3°E, 74°N 22°W.

 d)  *Geographical boundaries in the North Pacific*  The geographical boundaries for the sperm, Bryde’s and minke whale stocks in the North Pacific are:  *SPERM WHALE STOCKS*  WESTERN DIVISION West of a line from the ice-edge south along the 180° meridian of longitude to 180°, 50°N, then east along the 50°N parallel of latitude to 160°W, 50°N, then south along the 160°W meridian of longitude to 160°W, 40°N, then east along the 40°N parallel of latitude to 150°W, 40°N, then south along the 150°W meridian of longitude to the Equator.
 EASTERN DIVISION East of the line described above.  *BRYDE’S WHALE STOCKS*  EAST CHINA SEA West of the Ryukyu Island chain.
 EASTERN East of 160°W (excluding the Peruvian stock area).
-WESTERN West of 160°W (excluding the East China Sea stock area).  *MINKE WHALE STOCKS*  SEA OF JAPAN-YELLOW SEA- EAST CHINA SEA West of a line through the Philippine Islands, Taiwan, Ryukyu Islands, Kyushu, Honshu, Hokkaido and Sakhalin Island, north of the Equator.
+WESTERN West of 160°W (excluding the East China Sea stock area).  *MINKE WHALE STOCKS*  SEA OF JAPAN-YELLOW SEA-EAST CHINA SEA West of a line through the Philippine Islands, Taiwan, Ryukyu Islands, Kyushu, Honshu, Hokkaido and Sakhalin Island, north of the Equator.
 OKHOTSK SEA-WEST PACIFIC East of the Sea of Japan-Yellow Sea- East China Sea stock and west of 180°, north of the Equator.
 REMAINDER East of the Okhotsk Sea-West Pacific stock, north of the Equator.

 e)  *Geographical boundaries for Bryde’s whale stocks in the Southern Hemisphere*  SOUTHERN INDIAN OCEAN 20°E to 130°E, South of the Equator.
 SOLOMON ISLANDS 150°E to 170°E, 20°S to the Equator.
-PERUVIAN 110°W to the South American coast, 10°S to 10°N. EASTERN SOUTH PACIFIC 150°W to 70°W, South of the Equator (excluding the Peruvian stock area), WESTERN SOUTH PACIFIC 130°E to 150°W, South of the Equator (excluding the Solomon Islands stock area).
+PERUVIAN 110°W to the South American coast, 10°S to 10°N. EASTERN SOUTH PACIFIC 150°W to 70°W, South of the Equator (excluding the Peruvian stock area).
+WESTERN SOUTH PACIFIC 130°E to 150°W, South of the Equator (excluding the Solomon Islands stock area).
 SOUTH ATLANTIC 70°W to 20°E, South of the Equator (excluding the South African inshore stock area).
 SOUTH AFRICAN INSHORE South African coast west of 27°E and out to the 200 metre isobath.
 ###Classification of Stocks

 10. All stocks of whales shall be classified in one of three categories according to the advice of the Scientific Committee as follows: